AnaisAguiar1/Eutech/task_2/README.md

 ## **TESTING SSH PROTOCOL**

-Our machine it's using the ip address 192.168.43.20, now we are going to try the connection from another machine to this one using the command ``ssh user@ip-server``
+Or machine it's using the ip address 192.168.176.154, now we are going to try the connection from another machine to this one using the command ``ssh user@ip-server``

 ```
-ssh anais@192.168.43.20
+ssh anais@192.168.176.154
 ```

 <br>